German Small Limited Company (UG)

 The German Small Limited Company (UG) was introduced by lawmakers as a counterpart to the British Limited Company.

-For the most part, this company type corresponds to the German GmbH, however with the difference that to found a company, a minimum nominal capital of only one Euro is necessary (in theory at least).
+For the most part, this company type corresponds to the German GmbH, however with the difference that to found such a company, a minimum nominal capital of only one Euro is necessary (in theory at least).

 This makes it possible to found a limited liability corporation with a very low equity.
-However, this leads to a clear disadvantage in that the UG in case of doubt would only have a very low liable capital and therefore a very bad credit rating.
+However, this leads to a clear disadvantage in that the UG in case of doubt would only have a very low liable capital and therefore a very poor credit rating.

 Therefore, it is generally known in commercial trade that a German Small Limited Company (UG) is only founded because of the low capital requirement and it can therefore be assumed that the founding shareholders have only very limited financial means.
 For suppliers, this means there is a significantly higher risk of non-payment than for deliveries to a GmbH, for example.